TIME TO READ: 3m

-Do I have to put a pool around my fence?
+Do I have to put a fence around my pool?

 Yes, in Australia the building code stipulates that all pools, above ground or below ground must have a pool fence.
 Each state has its own regulations.
 The ‘Australian Standard’ defines pool fencing as a barrier that restricts access by young children and must be a permanent structure.

 How high can a pool be without a fence?

 If your pool is more than 300mm deep you are required to install a pool fence.
 This includes in ground pools, above ground pools, and temporary blow up pools.

 General owner pool safety

 While the current pool regulations are designed to prevent drownings by providing a safe environment for all swimmers, there are still risks around any body of water regardless of the pool fence.
 The following guidelines by SPASA are designed to help pool owners ensure there is safe use of their swimming pool and spa at all times.

 - Ensure your pool fencing is compliant with your state regulations.